paracamplus/Yasmini/README.md

   if `specificationIntended` is specified then it should be equal to `specificationAttempted` and to `specificationSuccessful`.

+Since inner specifications may contain asynchronous code and to be sure that the description is fulfilled, you should use the `hence` method.
+The `describe` function returns a kind of Promise and `hence` behaves as the usual `then` method.

 ### Specification

 Within a description are written specifications created by the `it` function.
 The first two arguments (message and behavior) are mandatory.
-The last one sets options with default shown below:
+The last one can take two forms.
+Or it sets options with default shown below:

 ```javascript
 var s = it("message", function () {